Carina-P/ms3-best-books/README.md

 ## Features
 ### Existing Features
 - Features in all pages:
-    - **Messages** to the user is shown in top of current page, with an "acid green" background colour.
+    - **Messages** to the user are shown in top of current page, with an "acid green" background colour.
         - **template**: templates/components/messages.html

         ![implementation of messages](wireframes/message_and_navbar.jpg)